learningequality/kolibri/docs/user/install/windows.rst

 3. Select Kolibri from the list of programs.
 4. Click the button **Uninstall/Change** and follow the instructions.

-Once you have Kolibri installed on your system, proceed to
+Once you have Kolibri installed on your system, proceed with the :ref:`initial_setup` of your facility.